actum/accessibility/docs/wcag-documents/glossary-of-terms.md

 <dl>
   <dt id="accessibility-tree">accessibility tree</dt>
   <dd>a subset of the DOM (Document Object Model) tree containing elements exposed to assistive technologies.
-Only elements that can have, for instance, accessible name, role, and value are included there.
+Only elements that can have, for instance, <a href="#accessible-name">accessible name</a>, role, and value are included there.
 As an example, the <code>&lt;div&gt;</code> element without defined role is not present in the accessibility tree.</dd>

   <dt id="accessible-name">accessible name</dt>
   <dd>a <a href="#programmatically-determined">programmatically determined</a> name of a user interface element that is included in the <a href="#accessibility-tree">accessibility tree</a>.
 The accessible name of the <code>&lt;button&gt;</code> element, for example, can be determined from the text content inside, <code>aria-label</code> attribute, or <code>aria-labelledby</code> attribute reference.</dd>